pankaj510/123NFT/README.md

 https://www.hicetnunc.xyz/ is built on the Tezos blockchain.
 https://litemint.com/ is built on the Stellar blockchain.
 3. 123NFT might choose to have our own goverance token, similar to how Rarible has it's own RARI token.
 This moves towards being a fully Decentralised Autonomous Organisation (DAO), where platform users have decision rights and voting requires staking tokens for a specific period.
 (Link to daytrading website)
+4. With regards to hosting our content, we are currently using the Pinata IPFS File Management.
+We could adopt 'Filecoin', which is an open-source, public cryptocurrency and digital payment system intended to be a blockchain-based cooperative digital storage and data retrieval method.
+It is made by Protocol Labs and builds on top of InterPlanetary File System, allowing users to rent unused hard drive space.
+(Link to Wikepedia).

 # Conclusion
 Add in something here